 Once a year, few are the proud who remember:

-The Philadelphian who founded of the Marines is buried here.
+The Philadelphian who founded the Marines is buried here.

-The Society of Friends, renowned for its pacificism, has preferred to keep the matter quiet - a remarkable feat in a city that worships history-makers.
+The Religious Society of Friends, renowned for its pacifism, has kept the matter quiet - a remarkable feat in a city that worships history-makers.

 "Back in 1775, our Marine Corps came alive!" was one of the lines they bellowed.

-The cadence grew louder, as about 48 souls, most of them in sweat suits with bright reflective tape, jogged double-file through the Arch Street gates, one block west of the Betsy Ross House.
+The cadence grew louder as about 48 souls, most of them in sweat suits with bright reflective tape, jogged double-file through the Arch Street gates, a block west of the Betsy Ross abode.

-Soon they were standing silently, on a herringbone brick walkway west of the long two-story brick building, under a semi-skeletal canopy of towering trees.
+Soon they were standing silently on a herringbone brick walkway west of the long two-story brick edifice, under a semi-skeletal canopy of towering trees.

-A reading commemorated the life of the Marine Corps' first commandant, authorized to recruit the first battalions by the Continental Congress 233 years ago on this date.
-Leading the Marines during the Revolutionary War, Major Nicholas launched a successful assault on British forces in the Bahamas and ferried Gen. George Washington across the Delaware River for the famous Battle of Trenton.
+A reading commemorated the life of the Marine Corps' first commandant, who was given authorization to recruit its first battalions by the Continental Congress 233 years ago yesterday.
+Leading Marines during the Revolutionary War, Nicholas launched a successful assault on British forces in the Bahamas and ferried Gen. George Washington across the Delaware River for the Battle of Trenton.

 That the observance falls on the day before Veterans Day is mere coincidence.

 A wreath with red and white carnations and a red bow was placed upon a wire stand, followed by a minute or more of silence.